Huntsmanlab/scRNAseq-workflow/README.md

 **k_list:** a list of any length, including only positive integers
 This list will be used during clustering to vary number of nearest neighbors.
 You can supply any numbers, but the suggested values range between 5 and 30.
 Default values supplied in the pipeline are `k_list = [5, 9, 10, 12, 15, 18]`.

-**chosen_k:**one single number, taken from the k_list given above
+**chosen_k:** one single number, taken from the k_list given above
 After viewing the clustering plots with various k values, the user is expected to choose a k value to continue downstream analysis.
 After inspecting the report once, you can pick a certain k value to store in the sce object for further downstream analysis.
 Default value is 15.

+**sample_type:** this is where we specify the type of sample for running cell assign.
+The pipeline will assemble a marker gene matrix corresponding to the sample type.
+Pass "GC" if running granulosa cell samples; ".." if running .. cell samples.

+**cell_cycle_species:** cyclone has a built-in reference cell cycle gene list on human and mouse, respectively, for determining and assigning cell cycle phases.
+If running human samples, pass "human"; otherwise pass "mouse".

 > To run the pipeline using snakemake, change the name of the snakefile from 'sample_snakefile' to 'Snakefile' on your local machine after pulling from master.

 ### Analyses including multiple data sets

- - **Seurat integration**
+ - **Summary statistics**
-Integrate two or more data sets and show findings in a report.
-At the moment, we use Seurat's integration techniques to remove batch effects between replicates.
-It's possible that integration causes subpopulation diversity to be eliminated as well.
-Run the pipeline with caution.
-If any of your samples have less than 200 cells, Seurat integration techniques won't work.
-In that case, you can try using batch correction, explained in more detail in the next step.
-Indicate ids you wish to integrate in `ids_integration` list.
+Show summary statistics for two datasets in a report.
+To run this, write the ids you wish to compare in the pair_ids list in the Snakefile.
+You can supply more than one pair of ids; summary stats will be computed for each pair separately.

- - **Batch correction**
+ - **Batch normalization**
 Remove batch effects in two or more datasets, save the corrected samples and show findings in a report.
 To run this analysis, write down the sample names to ids_integration list shown at the beginning of the Snakefile.
 Separate the samples with a dash (-).
 Do one group of ids at a time.
 You also have the option to write a short explanatory message to be shown in the title of the integration report.
 This was designed to help readers to get a quick idea about what the report is about.
 You have the option to leave it blank.
 Write your message as a string to 'id_type' list in the Snakefile.
 These batch corrected data hasn't been implemented for downstream analysis.

- - **Summary statistics**
-Show summary statistics for two datasets in a report.
-To run this, write the ids you wish to compare in the pair_ids list in the Snakefile.
-You can supply more than one pair of ids; summary stats will be computed for each pair separately.
+We use two integration methods: combine and remove batch effect using scran; integrate with seurat.
+We use Seurat's integration techniques to remove batch effects between replicates.
+It's possible that integration causes subpopulation diversity to be eliminated as well.
+Run the pipeline with caution.
+If any of your samples have less than 200 cells, Seurat integration techniques won't work.
+In that case, you can try using scran batch correction, explained in more detail in the next step.
+Indicate ids you wish to integrate in `ids_integration` list.

  - **DE analysis with edgeR**
 Perform DE analysis in two groups, groups can have as many replicates as you wish.
 Write the groups you wish to compare to 'ids_dge' list in the Snakefile.
 Separate replicates that belong to the same group with a '-'; separate different groups with '='.
 Depending on the number of samples you have, you will need to follow different paths.
 If you have only two or three  samples, edgeR needs to run on two samples only.
 You can do that by uncommenting `DGE_edgeR_TWO_samples` from the `rule all` section.
 If you have at least two replicates for each treatment (4 samples at least in total), uncomment `DGE_edgeR_MULTIPLE_samples` from `rule all`.
 Remember that second if you supply wilk compared to the first id.
 For example, if you supply `ids_dge = [DH1-DH2=DH3-DH4]`, DH3 and DH4 will be compared to DH1 and DH2.